 Check out our in-depth Hair Retouching video course

-After commencing a basic clean-up, removing the stray hairs and addressing the inconsistencies in the hair luminosity we often proceed to adding volume to the hair via dodging and burning with a round soft brush.
-This may result in the added highlights being too uniform and the hair losing it’s natural feel.
+After commencing a basic clean-up, removing the stray hairs and addressing the inconsistencies in the hair luminosity we often proceed to add volume to the hair via dodging and burning with a round soft brush.
+This may result in the added highlights being too uniform and the hair losing its natural feel.

 Triple Dot Brush

 In order to avoid getting large unnatural looking highlights, we can use a “triple-dot” brush, which is mainly used for painting hair strands.

 Set your Dodge and Burn group by creating two Curve layers – one for dodging and one for burning.

 More in-depth information can be found in the RA “Master Dodge and Burn” video course with Fashion, Beauty & Portrait Photographer and Retoucher Michael Woloszynowicz.

 With a small brush size and flow set to 7-14% paint on the Dodge Curve mask over the hair strands where the light hits them.